alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 They’ll also check if you’ve follow the [IAEA Code of Conduct on the Safety and Security.](http://www-ns.iaea.org/tech-areas/radiation-safety/code-of-conduct.asp)

-### Sharing classified information during the export process

-You must get approval from the Ministry of Defence (MOD) before sharing classified information or equipment with a person or organisation outside the UK.
-This means:

-- information or equipment classified as [‘official-sensitive’ or higher](/government/publications/government-security-classifications)
-- information or equipment classified as ‘official’ - but only if it’s connected with other information or equipment that’s classified as ‘official-sensitive’ or higher

-Use MOD form 680 on the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for approval.

-Contact your usual desk officer or email <ACP-ELC@mod.uk> if you have a question about MOD form 680 applications.

-[Question for SME: does the requirement to complete MOD form 680 apply here?]

 ##Taking radioactive substances out of the UK temporarily

 You still need to get an export licence to take something that’s on the consolidated military list out of the country temporarily.